 RJ Mexican Cuisine (1701 N. Market St.) is a no-brainer.
 Everybody loves their mix of Tex-Mex invention and old-school recipes, from the steak quesadilla and chicken enchilada to the beef tacos and chicken tinga.

 Best Bars and Restaurants Near The Bomb Factory

 Before you head to The Bomb Factory for some explosive sounds, take a stroll around Deep Ellum for some dynamite dinner options.
 The Angry Dog (2726 Commerce St.) has been around since 1990, so they must be doing something right with those quesadillas, cheese fries, wings and stuffed jalapeños.

 If you’re up for some sushi, you can get à la carte handrolls, the chef’s sushi special, sashimi — or even Japanese fried chicken at Nori Handroll Bar (2814 Elm St.)

 For something quick and informal but delicious, head over to Big Guy’s Chicken & Rice (2614 Elm St.) for wraps of all kinds, rice platters and more.

 Best Bars and Restaurants Near Trees

-On your way to a visit to Trees, you’re in luck.
-Deep Ellum’s got plenty of enticing eateries to pick from.
+On your way to a visit to Trees, you’re in luck, as it’s already one of the best live music bars in Dallas.
+And when it comes to food, Deep Ellum’s got plenty of enticing eateries to pick from.
 Uncle Uber’s Sammich Shop (2713 Commerce St.) is a fun little spot with an awesome array of sandwiches: Think slow-roasted pork, blackened fish, bacon and goat cheese and beyond.